 OUTFIT #2: STREET REBEL

-This particular outfit is as casual as I would go with a navy blazer.
-Similar to the previous outfit, I only include this look as a proof of concept.
-The bottom line is that not every man can pull this off (I hardly know if I even can).
-But for those of you who like this type of street style, understand that the fit of each item will make or break this outfit.
-It's okay to have a bit more of a straighter cut of jeans to augment the casual nature of the look, but focus on proper length and color coordination.
+This outfit is the most casual I would wear with a navy blazer.
+Not every man can pull this off, and I'm not even sure if I can.
+But for those who like this street style, it's important to understand that the fit of each item will make or break this outfit.
+It's okay to have a straighter cut of jeans to enhance the casual look, but don't overlook the proper trouser length and color coordination!
+When in doubt, stick with your neutral colors.

-Speaking of which, the ballcap I have included compliments the blazer and shoes very well.
-I opted for a minimal pair of white sneakers instead of the GATs from before because I wanted to stick to a cleaner silhouette.
-Not including sneakers with contrasting colors is essential to prevent the ensemble from looking too loud or fussy.
+The ballcap I included complements the blazer and shoes very well.
+I chose a minimal pair of white sneakers instead of the GATs from before because I wanted to maintain a cleaner silhouette.
+It's important not to include sneakers with contrasting colors to avoid the outfit looking too loud or busy.

 This look is also perfect for casual days with friends and family.